mm80843/T3.5/docs/Benef/PBN__Benef_177.md

 # __Reduced risk of virus transmission__

-## Name of the Benefit

-Autonomous robots can disinfect surfaces, reducing the risk of virus transmission and protecting the healthcare staff and patients.

 ## Description of Benefits pertaining to Beneficiaries

 * [Occupants are protected from the spread of infectious diseases, ensuring a safer and healthier environment.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_181.md)